 Former Congressman David Jolly served in the U.S. House of Representatives from 2014 – 2017.
 A student of the institution, Jolly has held virtually every position in Congress, from intern to Member, and has worked outside the Congress as an attorney and political consultant, as well as in specialty finance.

 Known for his fierce independent streak and bipartisan approach, Jolly was first elected in a special election in Florida, a Republican winning a Democratic leaning district.
 It was his first run for elective office and became one of the most expensive Congressional races in U.S. history at the time.
 It made Jolly a fierce campaign finance reform advocate and his resulting legislative effort to prohibit Members of Congress from directly soliciting campaign contributions was ultimately featured on CBS’ 60 Minutes.

-Today, Jolly can often be seen as an analyst on CNN and MSNBC, including regular dayside appearances and primetime on The 11thHour with Brian Williams, The Last Word with Lawrence O’Donnell, and All In with Chris Hayes.
-Jolly also recently appeared on HBO’s Real Time with Bill Maher, and regularly on PoliticKing with Larry King.
+Today, Jolly can often be seen as a policy and politics analyst on MSNBC and CNN, including regular appearances on The 11th Hour with Brian Williams, Hardball with Chris Matthews, CNN Tonight with Don Lemon, The Last Word with Lawrence O’Donnell, Deadline White House with Nicolle Wallace, All In with Chris Hayes, and many others.
+Jolly has also appeared on HBO’s Real Time with Bill Maher, and regularly on PoliticKing with Larry King.